NREL/nrelWattileExt/demo/DEMO.md

 1. To create a prediction point manually:

-   a.
-Open the *Builder*
+   1. Open the *Builder*
-   b.
-Find the "Headquarters" `site`, "Basment" `space`, "ElecMeter-Main"
+   2. Find the "Headquarters" `site`, "Basment" `space`, "ElecMeter-Main" `equip`
-      `equip`
-   c.
-Select the meter's `kW` point and duplicate it (create a copy).
+   3. Select the meter's `kW` point and duplicate it (create a copy).
-   d.
-Edit the new "kW Copy" point:
+   4. Edit the new "kW Copy" point:

-      i.
-Remove the `sensor` and `cur` tags ii.
-Add the `wattilePoint` and `prediction` tags iii.
-Add the `predictionOf` tag and reference it to the original "kW" point
+      1. Remove the `sensor` and `cur` tags
+      2. Add the `wattilePoint` and `prediction` tags
+      3. Add the `predictionOf` tag and reference it to the original "kW" point
-      iv.
-Add the `wattileModelRef` tag and reference it to the "Headquarters- Electricity" Wattile model
+      4. Add the `wattileModelRef` tag and reference it to the "Headquarters- Electricity" Wattile model

 2. To create prediction points automatically: view and run the example code in: